eclipse-ditto/ditto-examples/grove-ctrl/README.md

 The Thing will provide information about temperature, humidity and illumination.
 Other way round the Thing can accept messages to enable or disable a Buzzer.
-To be able to change the sampling rate, in which sensor values will be retrieved and sent to ditto, the Thing is listening to property change events.
+To be able to change the sampling rate, in which sensor values will be retrieved and sent to Ditto, the Thing is listening to property change events.
 Those property changes can be initiated by the WebUI and will have an effect on how often the values are updated.
 Go on reading, if you want to know more about the setup and how to get it running.